kkbunny247/cse15l-lab-reports/lab-report-3-week-6.md

 ### **Running ssh ieng6**

-Now to connected to our remote account on the UCSD server, we can enter `ssh ieng`!
+Now to connect to our remote account on the UCSD server, we can enter `ssh ieng`!

 #### **before**